TheOdinProject/curriculum/foundations/introduction/motivation_and_mindset.md

 *   To learn more about the best ways to learn, [learning how to learn on Coursera](https://www.coursera.org/learn/learning-how-to-learn) is highly recommended.

 *   The Ruby Rogues have a [podcast on How to Learn](https://topenddevs.com/podcasts/ruby-rogues/episodes/131-rr-how-to-learn), which should be motivational and useful to you, so check it out for some useful thoughts on learning.
-*   100 Days of Code is a challenge that aspiring developers often use to start their coding journey, so consider checking out [its website](https://www.100daysofcode.com/) if you are looking for another way to stay motivated and inspire others.

 ### What to Do When You're Stuck

 You will inevitably get stuck at some point in the curriculum, perhaps due to a concept that you are having difficulty understanding or perhaps due to something not working correctly in a project.
 Whatever it is, use the following tools to get unstuck: